On weakly locally finite division rings: Abstract

 \section{Abstract}

-Weakly locally finite division rings were considered in \cite{dbh}.
-In this paper, firstly, we prove that weakly locally finite division rings are exactly locally PI division rings, and then we consider the Gelfand-Kirillov dimension of such division rings.
-It is shown that the GKdim of any weakly locally finite division ring is either non-negative integer or infinite.
-Moreover, for any integer $n\geq 0$ or $n=\infty$, we construct a weakly locally finite division ring whose GKdim is $n$.
-Further, we investigate some questions related with the Kurosh Problem for division rings.
-In particular, we give a positive answer to the Kurosh Problem for weakly locally finite division rings.
-Finally, one of Herstein's conjectures is also investigated.
+Weakly locally finite division rings were considered in \cite{dbh}, where it was mentioned that the class of weakly locally finite division rings properly contains the class of locally finite division rings.
+In this paper, for any integer $n\geq 0$ or $n=\infty$, we construct a weakly locally finite division ring whose Gelfand-Kirillov dimension is $n$.
+This fact shows in particular that there exist infinitely many weakly locally finite division rings that are not locally finite.
+Further, for the class of weakly locally finite division rings, we investigate some questions related with the well-known Kurosh Problem and with one of Herstein's conjectures. \keywords{division rings\and weakly locally finite\and Gelfand-Kirrilov dimension\and linear groups.} \subclass{16K40\and 16P90.}